 One of the biggest advantages of the FIRE movement is that it encourages young people to maximize their retirement plan contributions and invest as much as they can.
 But the truth is that without also adopting a conservationist mindset, it’s unlikely that your FIRE dreams can come true.
 Any time that you can reduce your expenses, you’re effectively earning a higher income.
 If you’re looking to retire early, you’re going to have to commit to making some major sacrifices.
 This means more than simply giving up your daily latte.
 To really retire in your 30s or 40s, you’re likely going to have to save 70% or more of your income.
-To achieve this, you’ll need to not only avoid pleasures like eating out or traveling around the world but also reusing things as much as possible and only spending on items you truly need to survive.
+To achieve this, you’ll need to not only avoid pleasures like eating out or traveling around the world but also reuse things as much as possible and only spend on items you truly need to survive.
 Committing to this type of lifestyle is probably the most important — and hardest — step to retiring early.

 Bank All of Your ‘Extra’ Money

 A nearly inviolable principle of the FIRE movement is that you can’t fall prey to lifestyle creep.
 As you earn more money, it’s natural for most people to begin spending more and improving their quality of life.
 But to retire early, you’ll have to instead bank any extra money you make.
-This applies to all forms of “extra” money, from an increased salary to year-end bonuses, tax refunds, inheritances, stimulus payments or any other type of money you receive that’s not the salary you use to survive.
+This applies to all forms of “extra” money, from an increased salary to year-end bonuses, tax refunds, inheritances or any other type of money you receive that’s not the salary you use to survive.
 Dumping all that “extra” money into investment accounts will help accelerate your early retirement timetable.

 More From GOBankingRates